nilomr/wytham-maps/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README.
     ├── data
     │   └── raw            <- The original .asc files.
-This is created in the notebook.
+This is created from the notebook.
     │
-    │
-    ├── notebooks          <- .Rmd notebooks and corresponding .md for GitHub.
+    ├── notebooks          <- .Rmd notebook and corresponding .md for GitHub.
     │   ├── 0.1.0_nmr-wytham-map.Rmd
     │   └── 0.1.0_nmr-wytham-map.md
-    │
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures.
     │